US asks nations to repatriate jihadists as it leaves Syria

 One of the countries most concerned is France, which has been hit by a series of attacks inspired by the Islamic State group including the grisly November 2015 siege of the Bataclan nightclub.

-France last week opened the door to bringing back its citizens, after earlier insisting that the jihadists should be prosecuted locally.
+Paris last week opened the door to bringing back its citizens, after earlier insisting that the jihadists should be prosecuted locally and not step foot back in France.

 The French foreign ministry said its goal was to "avoid the escape and scattering of these potentially dangerous individuals" and acknowledged that the situation on the ground was changing with the US withdrawal.